openshift/special-resource-operator/docs/debug.md

 # How to debug recipes

-The Special Resource Operatore (SRO) can read the states either from the local, http or a ConfigMap resource.
+The Special Resource Operator (SRO) can read the states either from the local, HTTP or a ConfigMap (CM) resource.

 To create the states in the template directory as a CM we can run the
 following: